dhh1128/codecraft.co/why-we-need-try-finally-not-just-raii.md

 <strong style="color:#000080;">The so-ugly-it-ought-to-be-outlawed use case</strong>

 Here's a problem that's a bit trickier.
-I won't go so far as to claim that you can't solve it with RAII--I just claim that no software developer who cares about high-quality code ought to be happy with the solution that RAII offers. <span style="color:#800000;">(Update: Thanks to Tianyu Zhu [see comment stream] for challenging me to clean up this ugliness with C++ 11 closures.
+I won't go so far as to claim that you can't solve it with RAII &mdash; I just claim that no software developer who cares about high-quality code ought to be happy with the solution that RAII offers. <span style="color:#800000;">(Update: Thanks to Tianyu Zhu [see comment stream] for challenging me to clean up this ugliness with C++ 11 closures.
 I'll write a follow-up post about as soon as I fiddle a bit, and we'll see how much better it looks...
 In the meantime, read the following with a pre-C++ 11 mindset.)</span>

 Today I was trying to implement <a title="Postcondition" href="http://en.wikipedia.org/wiki/Postcondition" target="_blank" rel="wikipedia">postconditions</a> in one of my C++ codebases.
 This is a "<a href="http://www.eiffel.com/developers/design_by_contract.html" target="_blank">design-by-contract</a>" technique that enforces a guarantee about the state that a function provides on exit.
 My first attempt used a macro (so I could string-ize expr with the # prefix; this is one of the few use cases where I love macros...) to define a postcondition more or less like this:
 <pre style="font-size:9pt;margin-left:2em;padding:1em;border:solid 1px #606060;background-color:#e8e8e8;margin-bottom:2em;"><span style="color:blue;">#define</span> POSTCONDITION(expr) \